Secured Debt: A General Guide

 - Collateral: Collateral, or an item or piece of property pledged as security for the loan, is necessary for secured debt.
 The lender has the right to take possession of the collateral and sell it if the borrower defaults in making a payment.

 - Interest Rate: It is the rate at which the lender lends money to the borrower over the principal amount.
-Since collateral is provided in a secured debt, the interest rate is generally low for the same.
+Since collateral is provided in a secured debt, the interest rate is generally lower.
+However, the specific rate varies depending on factors like borrower’s credit history, the collateral provided, and the lender’s policies.

 - Loan Term: The pre-determined timeframe decided by both parties in which the borrower pays back the principal amount and interest payment to the lender.